Astronauts Relax After Sending Off U.S. Cargo Ships

-Category: Space Hits: 2The seven-member Expedition 64 crew poses for a portrait inside the space station’s Kibo laboratory module.
+Category: Space Hits: 3The seven-member Expedition 64 crew poses for a portrait inside the space station’s Kibo laboratory module.

 One U.S. crew ship and three Russian spaceships remain parked at the International Space Station after the departure of two U.S. space freighters this month.
 Most of the Expedition 64 crew is relaxing today while a pair of cosmonauts focus on Russian maintenance and science.